sjsucmpe272-fall21/PhishBlocker/README.md

  1. Introdcution to the problem statement:

     Science has been striving for years to make human life comfortable and to protect them from disease.
 This project is a step in that direction.
-By identifying heart issues earlier by a Machine learning predction model we can detect heart issue early and strat the required treatment
+By identifying heart issues earlier using a Machine learning predction model we can quickly detect heart issues and begin treatment earlier.

  2. Abstratct: